cagov/design-system/docs/pages/why-web-components.md

 more easily than if its code was part of the whole site.
 We learn a lot from other modular design systems like:

-- The <a href="https://designsystem.digital.gov/">U.S. Web Design S</a>ystem
+- The <a href="https://designsystem.digital.gov/">U.S. Web Design System</a>
-- Other systems also built with web components, like&nbsp;<a href="https://opensource.adobe.com/spectrum-web-components/">Adobe&rsquo;s Spectrum</a>
+- Other systems also built with web components, like<a href="https://opensource.adobe.com/spectrum-web-components/">Adobe&rsquo;s Spectrum</a>
-- Systems with fantastic documentation for new contributors, like&nbsp;<a href="https://opensource.adobe.com/spectrum-web-components/">Clarity</a><
+- Systems with fantastic documentation for new contributors, like&nbsp;<a href="https://opensource.adobe.com/spectrum-web-components/">Clarity</a>

 ### Components encapsulate code